Skip to main content

 Project Overview

-The project will develop educational resources to support parents and caregivers in talking with teens about cannabis impaired driving and impaired driving laws.
-Additionally, the educational products will serve as a resource for State Highway Safety Offices and/or other organizations working with teens, parents, and caregivers to prevent cannabis impaired driving.
+The project will develop educational resources that help parents and caregivers talk with teens about cannabis‑impaired driving and the laws that apply.
+These materials will also serve as resources for State Highway Safety Offices and other organizations that work with teens, parents and caregivers to prevent cannabis‑impaired driving.

 Related Resources